 “Why don’t we just call it… our apartment?”
 Gail suggests.
 “We don’t own the penthouse, but that little part of it is allocated to us.”

 “Oh, that sounds so much better,” Butterfly agrees.
-I love how they’re making these decisions and nobody asked me what I thought.
+I love how they’re making these decisions and nobody asks me what I think.
 Would now be a good time to approach Butterfly about moving in with me?
 I’m already talking about building her a waterwall.
-There will be renovations to the penthouse when we get back to Seattle that will assure her that I want her to stay with me.
+There’ll will be renovations to the penthouse when we get back to Seattle that’ll assure her that I want her to stay with me.
 She called it “her home” before we left for Anguilla.
 I don’t want to ambush her in front of everyone, though, so this is a conversation best had at another time.
 Butterfly’s phone rings and she looks at it and frowns.

 “It’s Val,” she says as she answers it.
 “Hi Val… I’m still in Anguilla… we’re having dinner now and I’m at the table with four other people.
 Is everything okay?… Oh… really… wow… Well, I’ll tell you what, you’re three hours behind me, so why don’t I call you when I get back to the villa and we can talk then… Okay, I’ll talk to you then.”
-She hangs up the phone.
+She ends the call.

 “Val?”
 I ask.
 “As in Valerie that Elliot is crawling all over?”

 “Is everything okay?”
 I ask.
 She nods.

 “Mm-hmm.
 Just girl talk.”
 I raise my eyebrow at her.